Hero Background

 1.3 Appliances That Waste Energy

-Appliances from the early 2000s can be significantly less efficient than modern models and may lack safety features, quiet operation, and smart controls.
-According to the U.S. Department of Energy's guidance on refrigerators, replacing an old unit with an ENERGY STAR®-certified refrigerator can cut energy consumption and save money over its lifetime.
-See the DOE's Energy Saver refrigerator guidance.
+Appliances from the early 2000s can be significantly less efficient than modern models and may lack quiet operation, safety features, and today's conveniences.
+The U.S. Department of Energy notes that replacing an older refrigerator with a modern efficient model can reduce energy use and save money over time.
+See: Purchasing and Maintaining Refrigerators and Freezers.

 2. Start With a Proper Assessment (Before You Pick Paint Colors)

 Many homeowners jump straight to finishes: “What color cabinets should I choose?” or “Do I want quartz or granite?”
-But older kitchens need a deeper assessment first.
+But older kitchens need a systems-first assessment before you finalize the look.

 2.1 Evaluate the Structure and Systems